Context

 Scoped context, relevant docs, correct standards.
 No rework spiral — and every future change to this service starts with the same advantage.
 The savings compound, not the debt.

 See it.
 Plan it.
 Build it.
 Fix it.
-One boundary.
+In one place.

-Dashboards, plans, docs, support, and settings — unified so your team and your agents always have the full picture of a service without context-switching between tools.
+Dashboards, plans, docs, support, and settings — unified inside the boundary, so your team and your agents always have the full picture of a service without context-switching between tools.

 Dashboards

-Track the KPIs, progress, and health your team cares about for this service — all in one place, scoped to what matters.
+KPIs, progress, and health for this service — scoped to what matters.

 Different boundaries for different purposes

-Organize around services, teams, or knowledge bases — each space gets its own views, settings, and structure so everything inside stays focused and relevant.
+Organize around services, teams, or knowledge — each Space gets its own views, settings, and structure, so everything inside stays focused and relevant.

 Service Space

-Define a service boundary — its API, its docs, its plans, its dashboards.
-A plan inside is a project to build or change that service.
-Agents inherit the full service context.
+A service boundary — its API, docs, plans, and dashboards.
+A plan inside is a project to build or change that service; agents inherit the full service context.

-A home for the team itself — working agreements, onboarding docs, rituals, and shared standards.
-Agents working within the team inherit these norms automatically.
+A home for the team — working agreements, onboarding, rituals, and shared standards.
+Agents working in the team inherit these norms automatically.

 Reference Space

-Common documentation, patterns, and architectural decisions that apply across services.
-Reference spaces are read-heavy — agents pull from them but rarely write to them.
+Cross-cutting documentation, patterns, and architectural decisions.
+Read-heavy — agents pull from them, rarely write to them.

 Define the boundary.
 Let agents find the context.

-Spaces organizes your work into contextual boundaries — so agents discover the right specs, the right standards, and the right docs without prompting.
+Spaces organizes your work into contextual boundaries — so agents discover the right specs, standards, and docs without prompting.
 Better boundaries, better output, fewer reworks.